• Skip to main content

 Step 2: Apply

-Once you have completed your nursing education, you will qualify for Licensure as a Registered Nurse by Exam.
-In order to apply you will need to have a fingerprint-based criminal background check, complete and submit the application, and register for the NCLEX test on the Pearson VUE website.
-Applications for licensure by examination are only accepted online.
-You can begin the process here.
-You will be required to submit a non-refundable fee of $200 along with your application.
+Once you’ve completed your nursing education, you will qualify for Licensure as a Registered Nurse by Exam.
+To apply, you’ll need to have a fingerprint-based criminal background check, review the Laws and regulations governing the practice of Nursing, complete and submit the state’s application, and register for the NCLEX test on the Pearson VUE website.
+Note that Registered Nurse applicants must have completed a minimum of 500 direct client care hours across the lifespan.

 Step 3: Transcripts